-• It handles the situation of when admins mistakenly delete one or more user

-• It allows auto-provisioned users with Shibboleth to be moved over to an LDAP server, but be able to continue using ownCloud.
+- It handles the situation of when admins mistakenly delete one or more user mappings, and subsequent logins then create new accounts. - It allows auto-provisioned users with Shibboleth to be moved over to an LDAP server, but be able to continue using ownCloud.

-== This functionality will not work in the following situations:
+This functionality will not work in the following situations:

 - 1. No user or group account exists with the supplied username. - 2.
-A user or group account exists, but it uses a different backend. ==
+A user or group account exists, but it uses a different backend.